All Of Me in A

 Voice Leading

-The bass line moves through A to C# (ascending major third), C# to F# (ascending perfect fourth), F# to B (ascending perfect fourth), B to F# (descending perfect fourth), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to D (descending whole step), D to D (ascending unison), D to A (descending perfect fourth), A to C# (ascending major third).
+The bass line moves through A to C# (ascending major third), C# to F# (ascending perfect fourth), F# to B (ascending perfect fourth), B to F# (descending perfect fourth), F# to B (ascending perfect fourth), B to B (ascending unison), B to E (ascending perfect fourth), E to D (descending whole step), D to D (ascending unison), D to C# (descending half step), C# to A (descending major third), A to C (ascending minor third).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from C# to A by major third.
+When the progression loops, the bass returns from C to A by minor third.

 Scales for Improvisation